TalkLounge/fairplay/README.md

 ## ToDo
 * Add to fast in water check
-* Ad for creative a higher range
+* Add for creative a higher range

 ## Credits
 TalkLounge